supabase/supabase/web/docs/about.md

 ## How it works.

-At its core, is a suite of open source tools, stitched together to build a seamless developer experience:
+At its core, Supabase is a suite of open source tools, stitched together to build a seamless developer experience:

 ![Supabase Architecture](/img/supabase-architecture.png)